 Changes enacted but not yet in force include:

 - A reduced rate of corporation tax for businesses based in Northern Ireland may be introduced.
 This is subject to joint approval by the Northern Ireland government and the UK Treasury.
-The commencement date is uncertain.
+The commencement date has not yet been finally determined.

 Consultations and proposals - ongoing